By Kootenay Made Digital · Updated May 8, 2026

 - The best questions are practical, specific, and tied to the offer.

 A lot of FAQ sections are filler with a polite heading.
-They repeat obvious questions, bury the real issues, and exist mainly because someone thought the page needed more words.
+They repeat obvious questions, hide useful details, and exist mainly because someone thought the page needed more words.

-A good FAQ section does the opposite.
-It answers the questions people are already carrying, lowers the friction before the final decision, and quietly helps the page rank for the stuff people actually search.
+A great FAQ section does the opposite.
+It answers the questions people are already carrying, lowers friction before the decision, supports search context, and makes the next step feel safer.

 The point is not more content.
 The point is fewer unanswered questions.
 That is what moves people from curious to committed.